danlauby/Ping-Pong/README.md

 * _Enter random number_
 * _Get your results_

-_Only a web browser is necessary to play. _
+_Only a web browser is necessary to play_

 ## Known Bugs